Svitlana-Marchenko/ScheduleParser/README.md

 ## Running the Project

 To run the project, you need to provide Excel files (`.xlsx`) for the parser.
-These files should be placed in the `target` directory of the project.
+These files should be placed in the `resources` directory of the project.

 ## Using the Tester
 The project includes a Main class with a built-in tester.
 You can use the tester to process the test schedule files.
 Simply run the Main class, and it will execute the parser with the test files provided in the target directory.